Squatting in the Philippines: History

 The Community Mortgage Program was set up in 1992, aiming to help low-income families transition from squatting to affordable housing.
 By 2001, around 106,000 families had found secure housing in over 800 separate communities.
 In 1993, slums in Metro Manila were estimated to contain 2.39 million people, or 30.5 per cent of the area's total population and 706,185 people had been assisted by the ZIP.
 Impoverished squatters lived on landfill sites such as Smokey Mountain and Payatas dumpsite, working as scavengers.

 The urban poor organization Kalipunan ng Damayang Mahihirap (Kadamay, or Federation of Mutual Aid for the Poor) was formed on November 7, 1998, with Carmen "Nanay Mameng" Deunida elected as its first chair.

 On January 12, 2000, informal settlers living along Circumferential Road 4 (C-4 Road) in Malabon City were forcibly removed from the area by local policemen, who were conducting a clearing operation to make way for the Camanava Mega-Flood Control project, and squatters who refused to cooperate were temporarily sent to the Malabon police station via dump trucks.
 Up to 93 squatters and policemen sustained injuries from the operation.

 In 2011, community network organization Demolition Watch and Kadamay filed with the United Nations Special Rapporteur on Right to Adequate Housing an appeal to investigate human rights violations on the urban poor, such as violent demolitions and forced relocation to areas with inadequate utilities.

 Kadamay carried out the Pandi housing project occupation in March 2017, which is considered a part of the global Occupy movement with its opposition to social and economic inequality.
 The occupation of over 5,000 housing units built by the National Housing Authority (NHA) in Bulacan was at first condemned by President Rodrigo Duterte and then regularized.
 The group then attempted to squat NHA property in Rodriguez, Rizal, the following year and in 2019 it picketed the NHA offices in Quezon City.

+In June 2020, the Sitio San Roque Alliance, Samahan Ng Magkakapitbahayang North Triangle Association (SAMANA), and Kadamay joined a protest against the demolition of homes in Sitio San Roque, Barangay Bagong Pag-asa, Quezon City.

 The number of informal settlers in the Philippines is believed by government officials to have increased during the COVID-19 pandemic.

+Amid the flood control projects scandal in the Philippines in 2025, Kadamay and other progressive groups protested budget cuts to social services, such as the ₱50-billion cut to the Pantawid Pamilyang Pilipino Program (4Ps), warning that the funding may be funneled to government corruption.
+In November 2025, Kadamay and other members of the urban poor community protested in front of the NHA building, saying that President Bongbong Marcos, NHA, and the Human Settlements and Urban Development were "guilty of systemic corruption resulting in homelessness of millions of Filipinos".